-Next time you head to Daytona Beach, make sure to try out at least one of these great Daytona Beach restaurants!
+Next time you head to Daytona Beach, make sure to try out at least something off our list of the best restaurants in Daytona Beach!
 Great breakfast, lunch, dinner, and dessert options with a little bit of something for everyone.
-Daytona Beach may be known for racing, but the best restaurants in Daytona Beach show that the food in Daytona Beach is almost as good as the racing!
+Daytona Beach may be known for racing, but the best Daytona Beach restaurants show that the food in Daytona Beach is almost as good as the racing!

-As a quick disclaimer, while this post is titled Daytona Beach restaurants, some of these are actually technically in different cities and just near Daytona Beach.
+As a quick disclaimer, while this post is titled Daytona Beach restaurants, some of these are actually technically in cities very near Daytona Beach.
 But for the sake of simplicity, I just wrote Daytona Beach.
-All of them are located in or near Daytona Beach.
+All of them are located in in the Daytona Beach area.

 Once you’ve picked out your favorite restaurants in Daytona Beach, map them out and drive away.
 I’ve split them up by breakfast/brunch, lunch/dinner, and dessert.
 Feel free to eat dessert if that’s your thing.
 Or first and last.
 That’s my thing.

-Mike’s Galley is an unassuming mom and pop style diner that’s just a few minutes from The Shores Resort and Spa and the Oceanwalk Shops.
+Mike’s Galley is an unassuming mom and pop style diner that’s just a few minutes from The Shores Resort and Spa and the Oceanwalk Shops on S Atlantic Ave.
 Honestly if I hadn’t read the reviews on Trip Advisor, I’d never have even known it was there.

 The cinnamon rolls are huge.
 We tried the biscuits and gravy, hash brown casserole, and crab egg Benedict and were happy with all three.
+The menu is full of items with reasonable prices.
 And the service is fantastic.

-Crabby Joe’s is more about the view than the food, but it needed a spot on the list because the location is fantastic.
+Crabby Joe’s is more about the ocean views than the food (but the food will still keep your taste buds satisfied), but it needed a spot on the list because the location is fantastic.

 Crabby Joe’s sits out on a pier right in the middle of the ocean with fishing off the end, made to order omelets at breakfast, and good enough food for me to still recommend it as somewhere to eat, not just explore.